 Bronze Yellow, Bracken, Flamenco Red, Tahiti Blue, Aconite and Black Tulip - are

 seen as giving a V8 a period appearance.
 A further group of less bold colours

 - typically Harvest Gold and Tundra - is seen as near neutral, but there is a

 group of colours which many regard as the least popular choice - for example Citron

 Yellow (commonly known as "puke green"), Chartreuse and Mirage (which

 some feel looks like gloss undercoat).
 But these comments do not attract universal

 agreement!
 Many members are very fond indeed of Citron, Tundra, Chartreuse and

 bumpered cars attract a slightly higher price as they tend to be the preferred

-or a rebuild work is very rarely recouped in the resulting value of the car.
+of major restoration or a rebuild work is very rarely seen in the resulting value

 Prices depend very much on condition, body colour, specification